 3.1 What is Focus?

-The most successful understanding of focus, to my mind, is the following definition, which will be made more precise presently.
+The most successful understanding of focus, to my mind, is the following definition, which will presently be rendered more precise.

 (6) Focus indicates the presence of alternatives that are relevant for the interpretation of linguistic expressions.